kreestel/PetItOrCookIt/README.md

 ```
 ⚠️The "Post to Reddit" feature won't work without the .env setup.
 Make sure your backend is running, your ports are open, and your internet isn’t betraying you.

+## Credits & Disclaimer

+Idea: me, clearly sleep-deprived.
+Powered by Reddit, Cloudinary, and unearned confidence.
+Built with Bolt.new for the Silly Sh!t Challenge.

+This is a joke app built for a hackathon.
+It does not promote violence against animals.
+Built with love, joy, and the occasional interruption from my cats.